userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/Labelling/README.md

 <img src="/images/targetCount.png" height="300">

-Raspberry Pi 3 (or computer) can't do that as long as we don't tell them how.
+Raspberry Pi 3 (or computer) can't do that as long as we don't tell it how.
 For that matter, we can use [connected-component labelling](https://en.wikipedia.org/wiki/Connected-component_labeling) algorithm.
 In Python we can do connected-component labelling with the help of ```label``` function found in SciPy package.
 The result of doing connected-component labelling on the image above is as below.

 <img src="/images/labellingExample.png" height="400">